intel/terraform-intel-azure-linux-vm/examples/azure-rhel-tdx-vm/README.md

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.

 In this example, the virtual machine is using a preconfigured network interface, subnet, and resource group and has an additional option to enable boot diagnostics.
-Make sure to the resoruce group is in the region where Intel Confidential Compute VMs with TDX is available.
+Make sure to the resource group is in the region where Intel Confidential Compute VMs with TDX is available.

 The tags Name, Owner and Duration are added to the virtual machine when it is created.